What Are the Best Places to Stay in Thailand for Families in 2026?

 Chiang Mai sits in northern Thailand, surrounded by jungle hills, waterfalls, and more temples than you can count.
 Seriously, there are hundreds.
 But don’t worry, you don’t need to see them all (unless you really want to).

 Once the capital of the Lanna Kingdom, the city still moves at a gentle pace.
-You feel it in the wooden houses, quiet rituals, and the way life just flows.
-No beach.
-No rush.
-Just night markets, cozy cafés, and the occasional monk strolling by while you eat mango sticky rice.
+You feel it in the wooden houses, quiet morning rituals, and the way life just flows.
+No beach, no rush.
+Just night markets, cozy cafés, and the occasional monk strolling past while you eat mango sticky rice.

 Quick facts about Chiang Mai: